zsquareplusc/python-embedded-launcher/documentation/advanced_usage.rst

   ``--extend-sys-path=*.whl``)

 As mentioned, this does not work for binary extensions.
-It may work with some modules when the wheel is kept and only the .PYD and .DLL files are extacted.
+It may work with some modules when the wheel is kept and only the .PYD and .DLL files are extracted.
 But it may also be needed to extract the entire module.

 There are also pure Python modules that read data files from their package.
 If